microsoft/mcsa-observability/README.md

 ### Post Installation
 #### Post Installation Steps:

-The solution relies on the following data to be present in the "Resource Provider and Subscriptions table" before it can be used to visualize the data.
-Follow the steps below to complete the post installation steps.
+The solution relies on the following data to be present in the 'Resource Provider and Subscriptions' table before it can be used to visualize the data.
+Please follow the steps below to complete the post-installation process.

 #### Updating Resource Types